African All Stars Transfer News & Rumours: Salernitana in talks with Simy & Obi

 Nice have launched a €4 million bid to sign Southampton’s Mario Lemina, according to Le 10 Sport .

-The Gabon interrnational is said to be a priority for Christophe Galtier who recently took over at the Allianz Riviera.
+The Gabon international is said to be a priority for Christophe Galtier who recently took over at the Allianz Riviera.

 Lemina spent last season on loan at Fulham and he has just a year left on his contract with the Saints.